What is causing my bill to be so high?

 Can my electric meter be wrong and can the accuracy of it be tested at my location?

-Electric meters are extremely reliable, but we are very happy to test your meter to ensure it is accurate.
-If you suspect something is wrong and ask for a test, we perform this test on location.
+WCEC requires all meters to test at an accuracy rate of 99.5% to 100.5% and they are always tested before they are installed.
+Electric meters are extremely reliable, but we can test your meter.
+If you suspect something is wrong and ask for a test, we perform this test at your location.
 We will check both light and full loads while testing the calibration.
 Someone in your household can be present during this if you wish.
-WCEC requires all meters to test at an accuracy rate of 99.5% to 100.5% and they are always tested before they are installed.

 How and how often is my electric meter read?